-Natural Resource, Cultural Resource, and Roadside Design Sections within the Environmental Bureau work with stakeholders and the public to ensure that state highway and transportation projects provide lasting value for a community while also protecting and enhancing the environment and preserving cultural resources throughout the 200,000 acres of NMDOT rights-of-way
+Natural Resource, Cultural Resource, and Roadside and Community Design Sections within the Environmental Bureau work with stakeholders and the public to ensure that state highway and transportation projects provide lasting value for a community while also protecting and enhancing the environment and preserving cultural resources throughout the 200,000 acres of NMDOT rights-of-way

 The Natural Resources Section of the Environmental Bureau works with stakeholders and government agencies to help ensure that projects conform to the National Environmental Policy Act, Clean Water Act, Endangered Species Act, and other regulations.
 Staff members also help identify and mitigate negative impacts to environmental resources along and adjacent to the right-of-way, identify potential wildlife corridors, and expedite emergency responses to natural disasters such as flood or fire.